Growing Parsley

 Learning how to grow parsley is not at all difficult, once you have got it started, and parsley is certainly one of the most versatile and useful herbs.

-It can be grown in the open ground between other crops in the vegetable garden or even between flowers in a flower bed, since it is a very attractive and decorative plant.
-It can be grown in pots on the patio or close to the kitchen door.
-It can be grown indoors if you don't have a garden, on a sunny windowsill or a balcony.
+You can grow parsley in the open ground between other crops in the vegetable garden or even between flowers in a flower bed, since it is a very attractive and decorative plant.
+You can also grow it in pots on the patio or close to the kitchen door.
+It can even be grown indoors if you don't have a garden, on a sunny windowsill or a balcony.

-And, perhaps best of all, it can be grown at all times of the year provided you can protect it from freezing conditions.
-It is a trouble free plant, which is not attacked by pests or diseases.
+And, perhaps best of all, you can grow it at all times of the year provided you can protect it from freezing conditions.
+It is a trouble free plant, which is usually not attacked by pests or diseases.

 How To Grow Parsley Plants

-As with most plants, parsley likes being in full sun although it will tolerate some shade.
-If you are growing it indoors, put the pot on a south-facing windowsill.
+As with most plants, this herb likes being in full sun although it will tolerate some shade.
+If you are growing parsley indoors, put the pot on a south-facing windowsill.

 Parsley should really be grown as an annual herb with fresh seed being sown every year.
 It is actually a perennial, which means that it continues to grow year after year, but from the second year on, it will have a tendency to shoot to seed, growing long coarse stalks that carry seedheads.
 Although there will always be some leaves worth picking, on the whole it is better to have young fresh plants each year.